 Those benefiting from LSC-funded programs are among the most vulnerable Americans, including veterans returning from combat, domestic violence victims, those coping with the after-effects of natural disasters, families involved in child custody disputes, people with disabilities, and individuals undergoing foreclosures or other housing issues.
 Due to economic conditions, the number of people who qualify for legal services is at an all-time high; over 63.5 million Americans now are eligible for civil legal assistance.

-Currently, LSC is funded at $341 million, a significant reduction from the FY11 level of $404.2 million.
-Now that Congress has passed a budget agreement, the ABA will continue to advocate for high legal services funding.
-By January 15, 2014, LSC should know is appropriation for the rest of FY 2014.
+Currently, LSC is funded at $365 million, an increase over the $340 million of FY13, but still a significant reduction from the FY11 level of $404.2 million.
+The ABA will continue to advocate for high legal services funding in FY15; 67 million Americans are expected to be eligible for legal assistance by the end of FY15.

 The ABA supports strong federal funding for LSC and recommends that Congress allocate the President’s budget request of $430 million for LSC for FY15.